vexparadox/IMenet/README.md

 Blog post coming soon.

 ## Requirements & Setup
 If you're compiling from scratch you'll need the Enet library to be linked, http://enet.bespin.org.
-On Linux and OSX it's a simple make install process.
-The makefiles included will link to a shared library, for Windows this may have to change.
+On Linux and OSX it's a simple make install process, it's also available on HomeBrew `brew install enet`.

 If you're using the pre-compiled OSX Standalone, skip to the second step